icaoberg/academic-kickstart/content/post/spanish2-fall2019-bonita/index.md

 title: "Juanes y Sebastian Yatra - Bonita"
 subtitle: "Spanish II at Carnegie Library of Pittsburgh"
-summary: "Bonita is the song we are going to be using for the exercise today"
+summary: "*Bonita* is the song we are going to be using for the exercise today"
 authors: ["icaoberg"]
 tags: ["spanish", "clp"]
 categories: ["Spanish II"]